Why was I reluctant?

 Final degradation, penetrating stab of hate.

 “Give it to cold, old half-blind Longinus.
-Let him take care of it.”
+Let him take care

 So it must be, let pity die.